 The following bar chart and table provide some indication of the risks of investing in the Fund.
 The bar chart shows changes in the Fund's performance from year to year for Class 2 shares.
-The table shows how the Fund's average annual returns for 1 year, 5 years, 10 years or since inception, as applicable, compared with those of a broad measure of market performance and additional indexes with characteristics relevant to the Fund.
+The table shows how the Fund's average annual returns for 1 year, 5 years, 10 years or since inception, as applicable, compared with those of a broad measure of market performance.
 The Fund's past performance is not necessarily an indication of how the Fund will perform in the future.